-AQ strikes me as a very interesting concept: some people seem to be born with the ability to overcome setbacks with relative ease.
+AQ strikes me as a very interesting concept – Some people are seemed to be born with the ability to overcome setbacks with relative ease.
 It’s a trait that experts refer to as resilience.
 While there are some people who seem to least understand and accept when a sudden problem arises.
-Instead of dealing with it, they hardly find solutions and tend to give up with realising their potential.
+Instead of dealing with it, they hardly find solutions and tend to give up without realising their potential.

 I have personally taken an AQ test which revealed that I have a fairly good AQ score.
 I may complain a lot when the going gets tough, but I put up with it and persevere.
 What about you, what do you think about your own AQ?
 Do you have tips on how to improve AQ score?